 Given that a Plan serves primarily as a planning tool and that future project-level CEQA documents are expected to be tiered from it, CDFW recommends that a cumulative impact analysis be conducted for all potential biological resources that will either be significantly or potentially significantly impacted by implementation of the this Plan, including those impacts that are determined to be less than significant with mitigation incorporated for those resources that are rare or in poor or declining health and will be impacted by any future project, even if those impacts are expected to be relatively small (i.e. less than significant).
-CDFW recommends cumulative impacts be analyzed using an acceptable methodology to evaluate the impacts of past, present, and reasonably foreseeable future projects on resources and be focused specifically on the resource, not the project.
-An appropriate resource study area identified and utilized for this analysis is advised.
+CDFW recommends cumulative impacts be analyzed using an acceptable methodology to evaluate the impacts of past, present, and reasonably foreseeable future projects on resource study area identified and utilized for this analysis is advised.
 CDFW staff is available for consultation in support of cumulative impacts analyses as a trustee and responsible agency under CEQA.